ptavaresh/mood_sensity_excercise/README.md

 You can also:
-  - You can find an Flask REST API instalation where can be added or executed the mentioned snippets above.
+  - You can find an Flask REST API instalation where could be added the mentioned snippets above.
+  NOTE: the snippets work apart of the API behaviour, it was added just to show an idea about how the data will be stored.

 > The overriding design goal for Markdown's